rapid7/metasploit-framework/documentation/modules/auxiliary/client/telegram/send_document.md

 This module allows you to send a document(binary, video, audio etc.) to a given `chat_id` on telegram using a telegram bot.
-This module can also be used to send a specified document to multiple users with an optional message and can be used for phishing campaigns.
+This module can also be used to send a specified document to multiple users with an optional message and can be used for phishing.

 ## Module Options